CodingAnarchy/Amon/README.md

 * import and export public and private keys
 * list keys in keyring

+Able to work with Gmail

-Able to send email using Gmail SMTP server (must have Gmail account) Able to fetch email from Gmail using IMAP (set to get emails with PGP messages)
+* send email using Gmail SMTP server (must have Gmail account)
+* fetch email from Gmail using IMAP (currently set to get emails with PGP messages)

+GUI interface

+* login prompt, followed by logging in user

 # In Development